Welcome to Nassau cruise port!

 - Government House – Only a 10-minute walk from the cruise dock, you’ll come across a 19th-century residence of the British Governor-General housed in a well-preserved pink and white colonial mansion.
 It sits on a hill overlooking the harbor and boasts beautiful gardens ideal for a leisurely stroll.

-- National Art Gallery of the Bahamas – If you appreciate art and would love to learn about the local culture, head over to the Art Gallery showcasing the Bahamian artworks and history.
+- National Art Gallery of the Bahamas – If you appreciate art and would love to learn about the local culture, head over to the Art Gallery showcasing Bahamian artworks and history.
 It is situated near the Government House, 15 minutes walk from the Nassau cruise port.
-It’s not a touristy place which makes it even more appealing to those in search of authentic, local experience.
+It’s not a touristy place which makes it even more appealing to those in search of an authentic, local experience.

 - The Bahamas Rum Cake Factory – Located a 10-minute walk from the Nassau cruise port, this is the place where you can get the best rum cake in the Bahamas!
 The factory produces several mouth-watering flavors of rum cakes including pina colada, banana, and chocolate.

 - Junkanoo Beach – When it comes to the Nassau beaches, the nearest one to the cruise terminal is Junkanoo Beach, located within a 20-minute walking distance from the port.
-It is a nice beach to spend your day if you want to keep a low budget and still have a fun day.
-Of course, you’ll definitely find the best beaches on the private islands and Paradise Island, but Junkanoo beach is a great alternative as it’s free and offers a variety of facilities to enjoy your day.
+It is a nice beach to spend your day at if you want to keep a low budget and still have a fun day.
+Of course, you’ll find the best beaches on the private islands and Paradise Island, but Junkanoo beach is a great alternative as it’s free and offers a variety of facilities to enjoy your day.
 It is a sandy beach with clear water and great swimming opportunities.
 Right next to it is Western Esplanade Beach, where you can find bar restaurants and sometimes there are live performances.
-These are the public beaches and expect a lot of crowd and noise.
+These are the public beaches and expect a lot of crowds and noise.

 - Saunders beach – You can reach this beautiful beach within less than a 10-minute driving distance from the port of Nassau.
 It is a quiet stretch of white sand with crystal clear water where you can snorkel right off the beach.
 It’s not crowded and you can spend some enjoyable time with your family and friends away from the hustle and bustle of the city.
 If you get hungry or thirsty, you’ll find several food chains and shops across the street.
 Restrooms and changing rooms are available too.

 - Paradise Island – On the Woodes Rodgers Walk waterfront promenade, you’ll come across the ferry terminal where you can catch ferry boats to Paradise island where the famous Atlantis resort is located.
 You’ll see the sign and a small blue kiosk where you can buy tickets.
-The ferry runs every 30 minutes and costs around $4.00 one-way, and $8.00 round-trip.
+The ferry runs every 30 minutes and costs around $4 one-way, and $8 round-trip.
 Bring cash, as credit cards are not accepted.

-1. Pearl Island
+2. Pearl Island

-I spent a wonderful day at this tiny piece of paradise and every time I would suggest my guests book this tour – they adored it!
 The island is private and therefore it’s not crowded.
 You can take a dip in the crystal clear blue waters, enjoy frozen cocktails at the bar, relax in the loungers or climb the white lighthouse (the symbol of Pearl Island) for spectacular 360-degree views of the island.
 Island personnel is friendly and helpful, and will do their best to make your stay pleasant and enjoyable!

-2. Blue Lagoon Island
+3. Blue Lagoon Island

 I’ve been to Blue Lagoon island twice and both times I had a fantastic time.
 Blue Lagoon is located a 20-minute scenic boat ride from Nassau and is larger in size than Pearl island.
 You’ll recognize it by the concrete tower that guards the entrance to the hidden lagoon and the incredible turquoise water surrounding the island.

-3. Balmoral Island
+4. Balmoral Island